PowerDNS/pdns/docs/markdown/appendix/documentation.md

 [Virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) can be
 used to easily create and use a virtualenv.

-Once you're in a virtualenv, `pip install mkdocs==0.11.1 pandocfilters==1.2.3 pandoc==1.0.0-alpha.3`.
+Once you're in a virtualenv, `pip install mkdocs==0.11.1 pandocfilters==1.2.3`.

-To test-build the documentation, `make html-new/index.html` in the pdns/docs directory will build the documentation into `html-new/`.
+To test-build the documentation, `make html/index.html` in the docs directory will build the documentation into `html/`.

 To test your changes live, use `mkdocs serve --dev-addr=0.0.0.0:8000`, and the new version of your documentation will appear on port 8000 of your machine.